ZaneH/kg/content/code/languages/language-feel.md

 - Less footguns (give example of GitHubs `${{ }}` syntax)
     - Maybe include a Solidity example?
 - Bring the features people like in a prev ecosystem to a new one
+- `type`in Python, `typeof` in C, `type` in JavaScript
+    - "type" as a variable name in Python is a footgun